Soil Acidification: Background

 - increased fungal disease

-- changes in herbicide effectiveness and persistence
+- changes in herbicide effectiveness and carry over

 These all contribute to decreases yields or at worst, crop failure (Figure 2).

 Figure 2.
 A field in Chouteau county, MT, seeded to durum wheat and experiencing aluminum toxicity symptoms (soil pH = 4.5).
 May 18, 2016.
 Image courtesy R. Engel.

 There are soils which naturally have low soil pH.
 These include soils with low buffering capacity due to low soil organic matter, coarse texture, or granitic rather than calcareous parent material.
 Soils historically supporting forest rather than grassland ecosystems tend to have lower pH.
 The agronomic development of soil acidity problems in Montana can be traced to: